You are here

 Tudor Place Historic House & Garden

-Tudor Place is in Georgetown's leafy and charming Book Hill district near an abundance of shops, cafes, and galleries, and easily reached by car, metro and bus, and walking.
-Open Tuesday through Sunday with tours running hourly on the hour (final tour at 3 p.m.).
+Tudor Place is in Georgetown's leafy and charming Book Hill district near an abundance of shops, cafes, and galleries.
+Easily reached by car, metro, bus, and on foot, we are open Tuesday through Sunday, February-December, with tours running hourly on the hour.
+The final tour starts at 3 p.m.

 Capacity, Theatre-style: 40